winitzki/scall/tutorial/programming_dhall.md

 All well-typed functions in Dhall are total (never partial).
 For instance, a pattern-matching expression will not typecheck unless it handles all parts of the union type being matched.

-The Dhall language always typechecks all terms and evaluates all well-typed terms to a normal form.
+There is no `if / then` without an `else` clause.
+There are no partial functions (all functions must be total).
-There is no analog of Haskell's "bottom" (or "undefined") value, no "null" values, no exceptions or other run-time errors.
+There is no analog of Haskell's "bottom" or of Java's "null".
+There are no exceptions or other run-time errors.
 All errors are detected at the typechecking stage (analogous to "compile-time" in other languages).
+The Dhall language always typechecks all terms and either stops with a type error or evaluates the well-typed terms to a normal form.

-For this reason, there is no difference between eager ("strict") and lazy ("non-strict") values in Dhall.
+Becase all well-typed expressions _can_ be evaluated without errors, there is no difference between eager ("strict") and lazy ("non-strict") evaluation in Dhall.
 One can equally well imagine that all Dhall values are lazily evaluated, or that they are all eagerly evaluated.
 The final result of evaluating a Dhall program will be the same.